 It is important that the information which we hold about you is up to date.
-If you believe the information that we hold is incorrect, in the first instance please contact your line manager at the CCG.
+If you believe the information that we hold is incorrect, in the first instance please contact your line manager or workforce team at the ICB.